 James May (b.
 1994, Pittsburgh) is a composer, improviser, conductor, and writer.
-As a composer and improviser, he’s interested in creating music focused on texture, space, and agency, and particularly likes exploring extended vocal technique, how notation dictates power dynamics, and literature.
-He regularly writes album reviews and articles for various news publications including icareifyoulisten and Sound American.
+As a composer and improviser, he’s interested in creating music focused on texture, space, and agency, and particularly likes exploring extended vocal technique, listening environments, and literature.
+He regularly writes album reviews and articles for various news publications including The Road to Sound, icareifyoulisten, Sound American, and RTÉ Culture.
 As a conductor and performer, he’s a champion of contemporary and experimental music.

 James was one of 12 recipients of the 2018-19 George J. Mitchell Scholarship, funding an MA in Experimental Sound Practice at University College Cork where he studied with John Godfrey, Jeff Weeter, and Karen Power.
 He previously studied with Steve Rouse and Kimcherie Lloyd as a Bomhard Fellow at the University of Louisville, and Jack Gallagher and Lisa Wong at The College of Wooster.